cfengine/cfbs/JSON.md

 After the build has been completed the policy set is available at `out/masterfiles` and `out/masterfiles.tgz`.
 It is ready to be deployed to a remote hub with `cf-remote deploy` or locally (if running commands on a hub) with `sudo cfbs install`.

+## Keys

+`index`: URL, relative path, or inline dictionary.
+Used by `cfbs add` and `cfbs search`, when index key is present in `cfbs.json` in the current working directory.
+When adding a module by URL, which has a `cfbs.json` inside of it, the index in that file should be ignored.

 ### Step folders